saichandglobal/ssss/.gitlab/issue_templates/onboarding_template.md

         1. [ ] Onboarder: make new production engineer `co-admin` (Click on the user -> Directory Role -> Global Administrator -> Save)
     1. [ ] New team member: dev.gitlab.org with `Admin-level` permissions
     1. [ ] New team member: DigitalOcean with `Admin-level` permissions
-        1. [ ] Onboarder: When access request has been approved, invite new production engineer to [DigitalOcean](https://cloud.digitalocean.com/settings/team) (new production engineer: make sure you are not signed in to DO when accepting the invite!)
+        1. [ ] Onboarder: Once request has been approved, invite new production engineer to [DigitalOcean](https://cloud.digitalocean.com/settings/team) (new production engineer: make sure you are not signed in to DO when accepting the invite!)
     1. [ ] New team member: Google Cloud Platform Console, requesting the GCP IAM group to be `Google Cloud Platform Operations Security Group: gcp-ops-sg@gitlab.com`
     1. [ ] New team member: Greenhouse.io, requesting access to suitable group (usually SRE, Database or similar) to be able to review and assess candidates
     1. [ ] New team member: ops.gitlab.net
     1. [ ] New team member: staging.gitlab.com with `Admin-level` permissions
+    1. [ ] New team member: PagerDuty with `non Admin-level` permissions
+        1. [ ] Onboarder: Once request has been approved, invite new production engineer to [PagerDuty](https://gitlab.pagerduty.com/users).
+Don't add the new user to any rotations.
+        1. [ ] New team member: Accept the invitation and configure [PagerDuty](https://gitlab.pagerduty.com/) timezone, phone number, and other details
+    1. [ ] New team member: Status.io
+        1. [ ] Onboarder: Once request has been approved, invite the production engineer to [Status.io](https://app.status.io/dashboard/5b36dc6502d06804c08349f7/team)
 1. [ ] New team member: comment in this issue with your desired Unix username and your SSH public key.
 Tip: use the same username you use on your laptop.
 1. [ ] New team member: create your GitLab `admin` account.
 [Register](https://gitlab.com/users/sign_in#register-pane) using `yourGitLabHandle+admin@gitlab.com`.
 After that, make sure you create an issue in the [infrastructure project](https://gitlab.com/gitlab-com/gl-infra/infrastructure/issues) so you are granted the appropriate privileges (please label the issue as `access request`)
-1. [ ] Onboarder: invite new production engineer to [PagerDuty](https://gitlab.pagerduty.com/users).
-Don't add the new user to any rotations.
-1. [ ] New team member: Accept the invitation and configure [PagerDuty](https://gitlab.pagerduty.com/) timezone, phone number, and other details
-1. [ ] Onboarder: invite the production engineer to [Status.io](https://app.status.io/dashboard/5b36dc6502d06804c08349f7/team)

 ## Permissions